Paskul/ROS2slamChange/README.md

 8. **Test run slam_toolbox with required packages**

-As stated above, we now should be able to test our install using the following commands in new terminals:
+As stated above, we now should be able to test our installation using the following commands in new terminals:

 **Terminal 1:**